lekhana3003/SimplCache/README.md

 * Least Recently Used (LRU) Eviction<br>
 Least recently used cache object is evicted when cache reaches maximum limit.
 * Timed Eviction<br>
-Objects are removed from the cache after given interval time.
+Objects are removed from the cache after the given interval time.
 * Write Through<br>
 The data is simultaneously updated to cache and persistent database.
 * Write Back<br>